Kennicutt-Schmidt relation of galaxies over 13 billion years in the COLIBRE hydrodynamical simulations: Redshift evolution of the Kennicutt-Schmidt relation

 In Fig.~\ref{KS_Zevo_comp_obs}, we present comparisons with observations of the KS relation at $z>0$.
 There are only very limited samples of galaxies at intermediate and high redshifts for which one can measure a resolved KS relation, and they correspond primarily to strongly lensed galaxies (e.g. \citealt{Hodge15,Sharon13,Sharon19,Nagy23}).
 Note that at $z=1$ the observations correspond to $6$ galaxies ($4$ coming from \citealt{Freundlich13} and $2$ from \citealt{Nagy23}).
-At $z=2$, there are observations for two galaxies, one is a submilimetre highly star-forming galaxy \citep{Sharon13} and the other is a main-sequence galaxy \citep{Sharon19}.
+At $z=2$, there are observations for {four} galaxies, one is a submilimetre highly star-forming galaxy \citep{Sharon13}; {two are a pair of hyper-luminous IR galaxies \citep{Gomez25} separated by $\approx 85$~kpc, one of which is mildly magnified}; and a main-sequence galaxy \citep{Sharon19}.
 At $z=4$ the observations correspond to $5$ galaxies ($4$ from \citealt{Bethermin23} and $1$ from \citealt{Hodge15}).
 In all cases, a constant (Milky-Way or starburst galaxy) CO-to-H$_2$ conversion factor was used.
 The conclusions we can draw from such a small sample are limited, but can serve as a reference to compare \colibre\ predictions with.
 We applied corrections to the SFR to convert them from a Salpeter or Kroupa IMF to a Chabrier IMF when necessary, and remove the helium contributions from the molecular gas if quantities reported include it.